jesusmah/stocktrader-resiliency/README.md

 <img alt="st-arch" src="images/st-arch.png"/>
 </p>

-Where you can find StockTrader specific microservices in blue and IBM middleware in purple all running on IBM Cloud Private (ICP), IBM Cloud Public services in green and other third party applications in other different colours.
+Where you can find IBM StockTrader specific microservices in blue and IBM middleware in purple all running on IBM Cloud Private (ICP), IBM Cloud Public services in green and other third party applications in other different colours.

+### Installation

+The actual IBM StockTrader Application GitHub repository where the instructions on how to get it installed (with the middleware, third party applications and other integrations it depends on) is located at https://github.com/jesusmah/stocktrader-app/tree/v2.

+Please, follow the instructions on the GitHub repository above to get the IBM StockTrader Application successfully installed and verified.

+As you could read in the IBM StockTrader installation instructions, there are two Backend For Frontend (BFF) microservices whereby to interact with the IBM StockTrader Application: **Trader** and **Tradr**.
+Although both integrate with the IBMid service for authentication and authorisation (using the Open ID Connect protocol - OIDC), **we have deployed the basicregistry version of the Trader BFF microservice** (also recommended in the installation instructions by the way) which allows us a simpler access to the IBM StockTrader Application to run our tests.
+Therefore, bear in mind for the following sections that we are accessing our IBM StockTrader Application instance through the Trader BFF microservice by using a simple user/password (`stock`/`trader`) credentials.

 ### Application flow

-There are mainly 4 actions you can execute against the IBM StockTrader application once you are logged in:
+There are mainly 4 actions you can execute against the IBM StockTrader Application once you are logged in:

 1. Create a portfolio, where
     1. A `GET addPortfolio` request is sent to the `trader microservice (BFF)` from the browser by the user which returns a form to be filled with the new portfolio name **(1)**.